-The motherboard supports DDR2 memory that features data transfer rates of 800/667/533 MHz to meet the higher bandwidth requirements of the latest 3D graphics, multimedia, and Internet applications.
+The motherboard supports DDR2 memory that features data transfer rates of 667/800 MHz to meet the higher bandwidth requirements of the latest 3D graphics, multimedia, and Internet applications.
 The dual-channel DDR2 architecture doubles the bandwidth of your system memory to boost system performance, eliminating bottlenecks with peak bandwidths of up to 12.8 GB/s.
 Without restriction to the memory size across the two channels, the motherboard allows you to install DIMMs with different memory size and enjoy dual-channel feature at the same time.
-See pages 1-18 and 1-19 for details.
+See page 1-16 for details.

-Serial ATA 3.0 Gb/s technology
+Serial ATA 3 Gb/s technology

-This motherboard supports the next-generation hard drives based on the Serial ATA (SATA) 3Gb/s storage specification, delivering enhanced scalability and doubling the bus bandwidth for high-speed data retrieval and saves.
+This motherboard supports the next-generation hard drives based on the Serial ATA (SATA) 3 Gb/s storage specification, delivering enhanced scalability and doubling the bus bandwidth for high-speed data retrieval and saves.
+Easily backup photos, videos and other entertainment contents to external devices.
+See page 1-31 for details.

-S/PDIF digital sound ready 45/PDIF
+S/PDIF digital sound ready

 The motherboard supports the S/PDIF-out (SONY-PHILIPS Digtal Interface) function through the S/PDIF interface at mid-board.
 It allows to transfer digital audio without converting to analog format and keeps the best signal quality.
-See pages 1-28 for details.
+See page 1-29 for details.